-Baby colic is commonly defined as distress or crying in an infant, which lasts for more than three hours a day, for more than three days a week, for at least three weeks in an otherwise healthy infant.
+Baby colic is commonly defined as distress or crying in an infant, which lasts for more than three hours a day, for more than three days a week, for at least one week in an otherwise healthy infant.
 It is a common, benign, self-limiting condition and, despite much research on the subject, the underlying cause is still not clear.

 Baby colic can cause considerable distress for parents and paediatricians.
 Despite 40 years of research, its pathogenesis is incompletely understood and treatment remains an open issue.

 - The condition typically presents in the second or third week of life, peaks around 6 weeks, and resolves by the age of 12 weeks in 60% of infants and by 16 weeks of age in 90%.

 - Breastfed and formula-fed infants are equally affected.

 - It is one of the most common reasons for parents to consult their doctor in the first three months of their baby's life.